 In everyday conversation, “foreign” usually means somewhere outside the United States.
 But in business entity compliance, “foreign” includes any U.S. state other than a business entity’s “domestic” state.
 Your LLC or corporation is “domestic” in the state where you filed your formation document (also called your home state).
 In every other state, your LLC or corporation is a “foreign” company.
-For example, if you incorporate under the laws of Delaware, then Delaware calls your business a domestic corporation.
-Every other state will call your business a foreign corporation.
+For example, if you incorporate under the laws of Delaware, then Delaware calls your corporation a domestic corporation.
+Every other state will consider your corporation to be a foreign corporation.

 When you qualify with a state, you obtain authority to do business in that state as a qualified foreign company.